 Before unfortunate children were packed off to horrible boarding schools they were educated at home by governesses and tutors.
-When Sammy Leslie was a young girl, this room was simply a delightfully sunny nursery with wonderful views of the lake.
+When Sammy Leslie was a young girl, this room was simply a delightfully sunny nursery with wonderful views of the green lake.

 Breakfast would arrive while dogs barked, nannies bustled and jackdaws cawed in the chimney.
 Only at lunchtime were the children allowed into the sacred precincts of the dining room, where they were always told off for drowning the grownups' conversations.

-Sammy & her sister had a wonderful old rocking horse on which three children could `see-saw', as well as a dolls house made by Hurst, the Estate carpenter.
+Sammy and her sister had a wonderful old rocking horse on which three children could `see-saw', as well as a dolls house made by Hurst, the Estate carpenter.
 There were also many priceless Victorian toys in varying states of disrepair – even a real steam engine.
 Sammy has fond memories of a talking picture book whereby an appropriate animal answered when the string was pulled.
 There was a large model golf course, with tees and bunkers, which could be set up all around the floor.
 It was played by tiny mechanical men who could even change their clubs for different shots.
 Some of the more cuddly toys are still in the Nursery.
 They'd appreciate a kind word!

 Most scary of all were the children’s attempts to walk around the narrow ledge, above the main staircase, without breaking their necks.
 Little grubby hand marks can still be seen on the pillars.
 This was all strictly forbidden, of course.

 On wet days the Nursery (also known as the Schoolroom would become the headquarters for games of "Sardines", in which one person was chosen to hide, and the searchers would join him or her in their place of hiding.
 Dark cellars, haunted basements, and unlikely spaces between floors were most popular.
 When Sammy announced her intention to convert the Schoolroom, her father jokingly suggested she turn the dollhouse into a loo.
 She not only did so; she added a bath and wash basin as well.
-Monica McNally is responsible for the brilliant painting and artwork and for the illustrated alphabet on the walls.
+Monica Liddle is responsible for the brilliant painting and artwork and for the illustrated alphabet on the walls.

-This bright and cheery room has been the happy headquarters for three generations of Leslie children.
+This bright and cheery room has been the happy headquarters for three generations of Castle Leslie children.
 The first Leslie children to use the Schoolroom can be seen today as the little carved heads over the pink stone arches of the entrance porch.
-They are John (the second Sir John), Theodosia, the family beauty, Mary, the family saint, Constance who disapproved of most things, and the little red -haired Olive, who approved of almost everything, and had an endless repertoire of scandals and funny stories.
+They are John (the second Sir John), Theodosia, the family beauty, Mary, the family saint, Constance who disapproved of most things, and the little red-haired Olive, who approved of almost everything, and had an endless repertoire of scandals and funny stories.